Transition metal complexes of thiocyanate: Enzymatic substrate

-In both cases, metal-SCN complexes are invoked as intermediates.
+In both cases, metal–SCN complexes are invoked as intermediates.
+Although unlikely as a natural substrate, thiocyanate is a substrate for nitrogenase, being reduced to hydrogen sulfide, methane, and other products.

 Synthesis

 Almost all thiocyanate complexes are prepared from thiocyanate salts using ligand substitution reactions.
 Typical thiocyanate sources include ammonium thiocyanate and potassium thiocyanate.

 An unusual route to thiocyanate complexes involves oxidative addition of thiocyanogen to low valent metal complexes: